Project Data Management and Run Instructions

 1. Log in to the HPCC cluster and set your working directory to bigdata or (/bigdata/gen242/<user_name>)

 2. Clone the GitHub repository for your project with git clone ...
-(URLs listed here) and then cd into this directory.
-As mentioned above, the project GitHub repos follow this naming convention: <github_user_name>_project.
+(URLs are listed in Course Planning sheet) and then cd into this directory.
+As mentioned above, the project GitHub repos follow this naming convention: <github_name>_project.

 3. Generate the workflow environment for your project on the HPCC cluster with genWorkenvir from systemPipeRdata.